gauripatil/angular-complete-guide/002-components-databinding-deep-dive/DATABINDING.md

    </ul>

    </summary>

+Angular provides a powerful feature known as data binding, which establishes a connection between the components of your application and the DOM.
+There are four types of data binding in Angular:

 1. **Interpolation (`{{ expression }}`):**
    - Interpolation is a one-way data binding from the component to the view (DOM).